MJingv/gogogo/dictation.md

 that 70% already gs x mexico come from the us that also needs to be dressed. the sogo wo and drugs have been policy fired.

+---
+impositive highbrctive ennetantive distractalbe.there's all able that a associate with the attention defsive highbritivity for disorder. and u developmental disorder usually diaosting in childhood that ofen already persist into two d. people who is edhd have a high choice facing issues conserning family,relationship,education,implement,and more. prom to excidence many people with edhd are disaster prom,m things,droping items and overall can be the norm if you this condition it's common for edhd to struggle the concentration.it's common to have troble stick to one task anb being easily to distractive with can lead to unfortunitive result. in fact ,people with eahd report more excident and ennery accroding studying by j ,e and s . it's even high when looking at patient recid when they're unegnoze and untd. it's seems studying has shown incresing of thycology thruma in those adhd. as the result of this accident higher than general public. while some accident can harmless and funny and retrispect. in other cases there're huge and sometime life will return event. inclunation to subtinse abuse.